 Aims and purpose

-The University will consider recompensing employees, at least in part, for the financial cost incurred by an individual required to relocate their permanent residence to within daily travelling distance of their University of Bath work location as a result of taking up a post.
+As a result of taking up a post, we will consider reimbursing employees (at least in part) for the financial cost incurred in relocating your permanent residence to within daily travelling distance of your University of Bath work location.

 This procedure describes the eligibility for assistance, details of the allowances which are covered and the procedure to follow for claiming relocation assistance.

-The University also operates a separate Visa Reimbursement Scheme (effective from 1 August 2022) and Interest-Free Loan Scheme for new and existing employees to help with the costs associated with Home Office application fees and related legal advice.
+We also operate a separate Visa Reimbursement Scheme (effective from 1 August 2022) and Interest-Free Loan Scheme for new and existing employees.
+This is to help with the costs associated with Home Office application fees and related legal advice.
 These schemes are separate to the Relocation Procedure and you will be able to apply for either scheme once you have started employment at the University.

 You will be able to apply to receive assistance where you meet the following criteria: